rbredow/robbredow.com/content/posts/2025-05-01-ted-artist-driven-innovation.md

 ## A New Era: AI and the Creative Collision

 Today, we’re at another turning point with AI.
-And instead of being introduced to these new technologies with a spectacular opening shot of a movie, we're reading about it in the press.
-And the headlines aren't very encouraging about the future of creative jobs.
+Instead of being introduced to these new technologies with a spectacular opening shot of a movie, we're reading about them in the press.
+And the headlines aren’t very encouraging about the future of creative jobs.
 The technology is impressive, but it’s also intimidating, especially for those of us who’ve spent our entire careers crafting images frame by frame.

 ![Jurassic Park and the evolution of effects]( /images/2025/05/TED2025_20250408_1GT2816-medium.jpg "Jurassic Park and the evolution of effects")
 *Discussing the leap from stop-motion to CG in Jurassic Park.
 Photos: Gilberto Tadday / TED*